 Threshold – threshold for the probability map.
 Pixel with values above the threshold belong to the boundary, the rest belong to the background.
 You can see the results of the thresholding operation in the “Thresholded input” layer (on by default, as shown on the left).

-Min Membrane Size – size filter get rid of single pixel noise.
+Min Boundary Size – size filter to get rid of single pixel noise or tiny fake boundary pieces.